 THE JUDGING PROCESS

-o Each valid entry from an eligible school will be assessed by an independent third party (the ‘Agency’), appointed by the Promoter, using the following equally weighted criteria: a) Creativity of entry submitted and b) Level and quality of pupil input in the entry submitted, based on the age of the children who took part.
+o Each valid entry from an eligible school will be assessed by an independent third party (the ‘Agency’), appointed by the Promoter, using the following equally weighted criteria: a) Quality of counting project and how it matters to the school b) Quality and creativity of displays submitted and c) Level and quality of pupil input in the entry submitted, based on the age of the children who took part.

 o The Agency shall submit a shortlist of up to 5 entries for each area to the Promoter.
-This will (where possible and at the Agency’s discretion) be comprised of 5 schools per area (i.e. 5 schools for each of the following: (i) Carlisle, (ii) Ceredigion, (iii) Hackney, and (iv) Tower Hamlets.
+This will (where possible and at the Agency’s discretion) be comprised of 5 schools per area (i.e. 9 English regions and Wales).

 o The shortlisted entries will be judged by a panel of at least 5 judges, including senior members of the Promoter and at least one independent judge, using the same criteria as in Stage 1.

-o The panel will select one winner for each of the four areas (area winners), and an overall winner from among the four area winners.
-The remaining shortlisted schools on the shortlist will be area finalists (‘area finalists’) and will receive an area finalist prize.
+o The panel will select one winner for each of the 10 areas (area winners), and an overall winner from among the 10 area winners.

 o The decision of the panel of judges will be final.
 No correspondence will be entered into.

-The overall winner, area winners and area finalists (the ‘Winning Entrants’) will be notified of their status by phone or email using the school details and contact name provided in the Competition entry, on or before the 6th December 2019 (the ‘Notification Date’).
+The overall winner and area winners (the ‘Winning Entrants’) will be notified of their status by phone or email using the school details and contact name provided in the Competition entry, on or before the 18th June 2021 (the ‘Notification Date’).

-- There will be one area winner for each of the four areas (one of which will be the overall winner) and up to 16 area finalists depending upon the number and quality of entries received.
-There will be no more than one prize awarded per area winner and one prize per area finalist.
+13. There will be up to one area winner for each of the 10 areas (one of which will be the overall winner) depending upon the number and quality of entries received.
+There will be no more than one prize awarded per area winner.
 In each case, the prize will be awarded to the school of the person who submitted the Competition entry, rather than any staff member(s), pupil(s), group or class.
-The overall winner will receive the main prize only – they will not also receive the area winner prize or an area finalist prize.
-The three remaining area winners (other than the area winner selected to win the main prize) will win the area winner prize only – they will not also receive an area finalist prize.
+The overall winner will receive the main prize only – they will not also receive the area winner prize.
+The 9 remaining area winners (other than the area winner selected to win the main prize) will win the area winner prize only.

 Main Prize for overall winner: